 In March 2013, the Board of Directors adopted a majority-voting policy which was amended on July 8, 2016.
-Under this policy, in an uncontested election of directors, any nominee proposed for election as a director who receives a greater number of "withheld" votes than "for" votes is expected promptly following the date of the shareholders' meeting at which the election occurred to tender his or her resignation to the Chairman of the Board of Directors for consideration by the Compensation and Corporate Governance Committee of the Board of Directors, with the resignation to take effect upon acceptance by the Board of Directors.
+Under this policy, in an uncontested election of directors, any nominee proposed for election as a director who receives a greater number of "withheld" votes than "for" votes is expected promptly following the date of the shareholders' meeting at which the election occurred to tender his or her resignation to the Chairman of the Board of Directors for consideration by the Compensation and Corporate Governance Committee of the Board of Directors (the "CCGC"), with the resignation to take effect upon acceptance by the Board of Directors.
 This policy applies only to "uncontested elections", that is, elections where the number of nominees for director is equal to the number of directors to be elected.

-The Compensation and Corporate Governance Committee shall consider the resignation and, promptly following the date of the shareholders' meeting at which the election occurred, make a recommendation to the Board of Directors whether or not to accept it.
-The Compensation and Corporate Governance Committee shall be expected to accept the resignation except in situations in which extenuating circumstances would warrant the applicable director continuing to serve on the Board of Directors.
-In considering whether or not to accept the resignation, the Compensation and Corporate Governance Committee shall consider all factors deemed relevant by the Compensation and Corporate Governance Committee including, without limitation, the stated reason or reasons why shareholders "withheld" votes from the election of the director, the qualifications of the director (including, for example, the impact the director's resignation would have on the Corporation's compliance with the requirements of applicable corporate and securities laws and the rules of any stock exchange on which the Corporation's securities are listed or posted for trading), such director's contribution to the Corporation, and whether the director's resignation from the Board of Directors would be in the best interests of the Corporation.
+The CCGC shall consider the resignation and, promptly following the date of the shareholders' meeting at which the election occurred, make a recommendation to the Board of Directors whether or not to accept it.
+The CCGC shall be expected to accept the resignation except in situations in which extenuating circumstances would warrant the applicable director continuing to serve on the Board of Directors.
+In considering whether or not to accept the resignation, the CCGC shall consider all factors deemed relevant by the CCGC including, without limitation, the stated reason or reasons why shareholders "withheld" votes from the election of the director, the qualifications of the director (including, for example, the impact the director's resignation would have on the Corporation's compliance with the requirements of applicable corporate and securities laws and the rules of any stock exchange on which the Corporation's securities are listed or posted for trading), such director's contribution to the Corporation, and whether the director's resignation from the Board of Directors would be in the best interests of the Corporation.

-The Compensation and Corporate Governance Committee will also consider a range of possible alternatives concerning the director's tendered resignation as the Compensation and Corporate Governance Committee deems appropriate, including acceptance of the resignation, rejection of the resignation of the resignation coupled with a commitment to seek to address and cure the underlying reasons reasonably believed by the Compensation and Corporate Governance Committee to have substantially resulted in the "withheld" votes.
+The CCGC will also consider a range of possible alternatives concerning the director's tendered resignation as the CCGC deems appropriate, including acceptance of the resignation, rejection of the resignation, or rejection of the resignation coupled with a commitment to seek to address and cure the underlying reasons reasonably believed by the CCGC to have substantially resulted in the "withheld" votes.

-The Board of Directors will act on the Compensation and Corporate Governance Committee's recommendation within 90 days following the date of the shareholders' meeting at which the election occurred.
+The Board of Directors will act on the CCGC's recommendation within 90 days following the date of the shareholders' meeting at which the election occurred.
 The Board of Directors will be expected to accept the resignation except in situations where extenuating circumstances would warrant that the director continue to serve on the Board of Directors.
-In considering whether or not to accept a resignation, the Board of Directors will consider the information, factors and alternatives considered by the Compensation and Corporate Governance Committee and such additional information, factors and alternatives that the Board of Directors may consider to be relevant.
+In considering whether or not to accept a resignation, the Board of Directors will consider the information, factors and alternatives considered by the CCGC and such additional information, factors and alternatives that the Board of Directors may consider to be relevant.

-Following the Board of Directors' decision on the Compensation and Corporate Governance Committee's recommendation, the Board of Directors will promptly disclose, by way of a press release, the Board of Directors' decision whether or not to accept the director's offer of resignation, together with an explanation of the process by which the decision was made and, if applicable, the Board's reason or reasons for rejecting the tendered resignation.
+Following the Board of Directors' decision on the CCGC's recommendation, the Board of Directors will promptly disclose, by way of a press release, the Board of Directors' decision whether or not to accept the director's offer of resignation, together with an explanation of the process by which the decision was made and, if applicable, the Board's reason or reasons for rejecting the tendered resignation.